-For many jobs, and certainly to be considered by any of the relevant recruitment agencies, competency with QuarkXPress or InDesign is essential.
+For many sub-editing jobs, and certainly to be considered by any of the relevant recruitment agencies, competency with QuarkXPress or InDesign is essential.
 Having basic Photoshop skills is also an advantage.

 Pre-entry experience is essential.
 Get work experience wherever and whenever you can, either through a placement or volunteer work.
 Try local papers or join the team at the student newspaper or website.
 The boom in internet publications offers another way to get your work published and develop a portfolio.

 This is an area of work where maturity is often appreciated.
 Commonly, people move into sub-editing roles having first gained experience as a reporter.

 Typical employers include regional, national and international newspaper and magazine publishing groups, and agencies such as the Press Association.

 Some smaller independent publications, such as special interest magazines or newspapers, may also employ sub-editors, though entry to these may be even more competitive.

 For details of publications and their owners, see media.info.

 The newspaper industry is witnessing a decline in its printed material and there's uncertainty about the long-term future of the sub-editor role.
 Reporters are increasingly being encouraged to publish directly to websites and subbing activities are now frequently outsourced to production hubs, or absorbed - to some degree - within other journalist roles.

 However, internet publishing and its associated advertising revenue is helping to offset this to some extent.
 As a result, the industry is evolving and those entering the journalistic profession are finding themselves having to adapt to the changes.

 Many local newspapers continue to recruit locally, even when they've been taken over by a larger group, so it is worth writing directly to editors speculatively.
 Being prepared to work freelance or on short contracts will increase your chances of finding work.